pye024/Web-Marketing-Dashboard/readme.md

 #  Web Marketing Dashboard

-This project is a **Tableau dashboard** that analyzes website performance metrics, focusing on **traffic, engagement, and user behavior**.
+This project shows a **Tableau dashboard** that analyzes website performance metrics, focusing on **traffic, engagement, and user behavior**.
 The dashboard is designed to provide clear insights into how visitors interact with a website, where they come from, and what devices they use.

  **Live Demo:** [View Dashboard on Tableau Public](https://public.tableau.com/shared/8MN5SD5KK?:display_count=n&:origin=viz_share_link)
 ---